If you earn a high income and pay into a pension plan, it’s important to be aware of the tapered pension annual allowance.

 If your earnings are close to either the threshold or adjusted income limits, you’ll need to work out accurate figures to know whether you’re affected by the tapered annual allowance.

-To understand your threshold income, you will need to add together all your taxable income.
+To understand your threshold income, you will need to add together all your taxable income for the tax year.
 For example, your salary, bonus, any rental income, interest on savings, and any salary or bonuses sacrificed for pensions contributions since 9 July 2015.
 You then take away any personal pension contributions you have made into ‘relief at source’ and ‘net pay’ schemes.

-You then ‘adjust’ your threshold income to include any employer contributions made into your pension.
+Next, you ‘adjust’ your threshold income to include any employer contributions made into your pension.
 This is now your adjusted income.
-If it exceeds £260,000, you will be subject to a tapered annual allowance for 2023/24.
+If it exceeds £260,000, you will be subject to a tapered annual allowance for 2024/25.

 The tapered annual allowance in action